Viterbo University: History

 During the 1950s, Viterbo continued to expand its liberal arts offerings and in 1952 it received accreditation from the University of Wisconsin Committee on College Accreditation, becoming a four-year liberal arts college.
 Since 1954, Viterbo had been accredited by the North Central Association of Colleges and Secondary Schools.
 Today it is fully accredited by the Higher Learning Commission, among many other commissions and groups.

-On September 4, 2000, the college was renamed Viterbo University to reflect its growth into a comprehensive university with robust graduate and undergraduate offerings, including outreach programs.
+On September 4, 2000, the college was renamed Viterbo University to reflect its growth into a comprehensive university with graduate and undergraduate offerings, including outreach programs.
 In 2013, the university's first doctoral program was introduced, in nursing practice.

 Campus

 Viterbo's campus is on 21 acres of land in the Midtown district of La Crosse, Wisconsin, minutes from the city's downtown.
 The urban, 18-building campus is landlocked within the city's Washburn neighborhood.
 Viterbo also has a satellite campus in Des Moines, Iowa.

 Centered around the historic St. Rose of Viterbo Convent, originally built in 1871 and rebuilt in 1923 after a fire, Viterbo's campus is compact.
 The first building to bear the Viterbo name hosted its first classes in January 1942.
 In 1972, the building was named Murphy Center in honor of W. Leo Murphy, a longtime Viterbo supporter and the first chair of the Board of Advisors.

 In 1971, Viterbo's Fine Arts Center was completed.
 In 1987, the Varsity Athletic Center was built.
 In 2004, the D.B. and Marge Reinhart Center for Ethics, Science, and Technology was completed, and in 2005 the Amie L. Mathy Center expansion to the 1987 athletics building was completed.
 The Mathy Center is a collaboration between Viterbo and the local Boys and Girls Clubs of La Crosse—the first such effort in the country.
 A remodeling of the Todd Wehr Memorial Library within the main academic building, Murphy Center, was completed in 2006, and the school bookstore was remodeled in the summer of 2006.
 Between 2009 and 2011, the Student Union was remodeled at the expense of the Student Government Association, in collaboration with the Residence Hall Council.
 The remodel included upgrades to the security desk, flooring, computer area, television, and furniture.

 The School of Nursing Building, which opened in 2011, has simulation labs dedicated to critical care, medical/surgical, maternal newborn care, child health care, nutrition and dietetics.
 Since 2013, Viterbo has shared space at the Weber Center for the Performing Arts, a 30,000-square-foot facility in downtown La Crosse, and the newest university facility.

 The Viterbo University facilities in operation are: